aajanki/yle-dl/README.md

 * pycrypto
 * PHP interpreter
 * PHP extensions: bcmath, curl, mcrypt and SimpleXML
-* rtmpdump (version 2.4 or newer, preferably the latest development version from the project homepage at http://rtmpdump.mplayerhq.hu/)
+* rtmpdump (version 2.4 or newer, preferably the latest development version from the project homepage at http://rtmpdump.mplayerhq.hu/.
+Required only when downloading Areena audio streams.)

 Enable the PHP extensions by appending the following lines with the correct paths in the [php.ini]: